ARMmbed/mbed-littlefs/DESIGN.md

 '--------'  '--------'  '--------'  '--------'  '--------'
 ```

 This threaded tree approach does come with a few tradeoffs.
-Now, anytime we
+Now, any time we
 want to manipulate the directory tree, we find ourselves having to update two
 pointers instead of one.
 For anyone familiar with creating atomic data
-structures this should set off a whole bunch of red flags.
+structures, this should set off a whole bunch of red flags.

-But unlike the data structure guys, we can update a whole block atomically!
+But unlike the data structure people, we can update a whole block atomically!
 So
 as long as we're really careful (and cheat a little bit), we can still
 manipulate the directory tree in a way that is resilient to power loss.

 Consider how we might add a new directory.
-Since both pointers that reference
+Because both pointers that reference
 it can come from the same directory, we only need a single atomic update to
 finagle the directory into the filesystem:
 ```